Will the Occupational Health & Safety Act (OHSA) apply to all farms?

 The OHSA will apply whenever there is a paid worker on the farm, even if it is only for a short period of time.
 At these times, the owner/operator will have all the applicable responsibilities under the OHSA.
 It will not apply at those times of the year when there are no paid workers on the farm.

 I don't have any employees but my children work on my farm during their summer holidays.
 I don't pay them a salary but I purchased a car for one and paid the other's university tuition.
 Does the OHSA apply?

-If your children are not paid a salary or wages for their work, the MOL would not consider them to be "workers" for the purposes of the OHSA.
+If your children are not paid a salary or wages for their work, the Ministry of Labour, Immigration, Training and Skills Development (MLITSD, formerly MOL) would not consider them to be "workers" for the purposes of the OHSA.

 A husband and wife are self-employed farmers with no paid workers.
 They have incorporated their business for tax purposes.
 They each draw salaries from their company and receive T4 slips.
 Are they workers of the company for the purposes of the OHSA?
 Is such an operation covered by the OHSA?